Driving Without Insurance Attorneys Passaic County, NJ

 Driving without adequate and legal auto insurance constitutes a failure to obtain and maintain a valid auto insurance policy for any car which you own or is registered under your name.
 In New Jersey, car insurance policies must also adhere to specific guidelines regarding coverages.

-According to New Jersey Revised Statutes Section 39:6B-1, all owners or registered owners of motor vehicles which are registered or primarily garaged in the state of New Jersey must maintain valid motor vehicle liability insurance.
+According to New Jersey Revised Statutes Section 39:6B-1, all owners or registered owners of motor vehicles that are registered or primarily garaged in the state of New Jersey must maintain valid motor vehicle liability insurance.
 Auto insurance must adhere to the provisions approved by the Commissioner of Banking and Insurance and must cover liability for bodily injury, death, and property damage.

 For the most part, purchasing any auto insurance policy in the state should ensure that a driver is legally covered.
 If the coverage was inadequate or the actions of the insurance provider caused a lapse in coverage without reasonably notifying the policyholder, our Paterson attorneys may be able to show that you were not in the wrong.